reactive-python/reactpy-django/docs/includes/orm.md

 <!--orm-fetch-start-->

-By default, automatic recursive fetching of `#!python ManyToMany` or `#!python ForeignKey` fields is enabled within the `django_query_postprocessor`.
+By default, automatic recursive fetching of `#!python ManyToMany` or `#!python ForeignKey` fields is enabled within the `#!python django_query_postprocessor`.
 This is needed to prevent `#!python SynchronousOnlyOperation` exceptions when accessing these fields within your ReactPy components.

 <!--orm-fetch-end-->